Mu-Sigma/muHVT/README.md

 # <span class="header-section-number">1</span> Abstract

-The muHVT package is a collection of R functions to facilitate building [topology preserving maps](https://users.ics.aalto.fi/jhollmen/dippa/node9.html#:~:text=The%20property%20of%20topology%20preserving,tool%20of%20high-dimensional%20data) for rich multivariate data.
+The muHVT package is a collection of R functions to facilitate building [topology preserving maps](https://users.ics.aalto.fi/jhollmen/dippa/node9.html#:~:text=The%20property%20of%20topology%20preserving,tool%20of%20high-dimensional%20data) for rich multivariate data analysis.
 Tending towards a big data preponderance, a large number of rows.
 A collection of R functions for this typical workflow is organized below:

 1.  **Data Compression**: Vector quantization (VQ), HVQ (hierarchical vector quantization) using means or medians.
 This step compresses the rows (long data frame) using a compression objective.